TrilonIO/aspnetcore-angular-universal/README.md

 Simply push F5 to start debugging !

+**Note**: If you get any errors after this such as `module not found: main.server` (or similar), open up command line and run `npm run build:dev` to make sure all the assets have been properly built by Webpack.

 ### Visual Studio Code

 > Note: Make sure you have the C# extension & .NET Core Debugger installed.